Types of Congestive Heart Failure

-Patients with preserved systolic function are older, female, less likely to have some risk factors (smoking, coronary artery disease, history of myocardial infarction) and more likely to have others (hypertension).
+Patients with preserved systolic function are generally older, female, less likely to have certain risk factors (smoking, coronary artery disease, history of myocardial infarction) and more likely to have others (hypertension).

 They are less symptomatic and tend to rank lower on the New York Heart Association (NYHA) classification system.
 Some studies seem to suggest a lower hospitalisation and mortality rate, but this is an undecided point (Pinkerman et al. 2013).

-The signs and symptoms of heart failure can be divided into those which signal congestion and those which signal low cardiac output or perfusion (see charts).
+The signs and symptoms of heart failure can be divided into those that signal congestionand those that signal low cardiac output or perfusion (see charts).
 Symptoms like dyspnea (difficulty in breathing), orthopnea (shortness of breath when lying flat) and paroxysmal nocturnal dyspnea (a severe increase in shortness of breath caused by the volume shift from the legs to the chest which occurs after 30+ minutes lying supine) are hallmarks of CHF.